 Princess Beatrice weds in dress and tiara borrowed from the Queen

-The couple were married in a small family ceremony on Friday at the Royal Chapel of All Saints at Royal Lodge, Windsor.
+The ceremony took place at the Royal Chapel of All Saints at Royal Lodge, Windsor.

 Princess Beatrice wed property tycoon Edoardo Mapelli Mozzi wearing a dress and tiara borrowed from the Queen, Buckingham Palace said.